forta-network/starter-kits/scam-detector-py/README.md

     'remove': "true"
 ```

+## Error handling
+The scam detector passes unrecoverable errors to the scan node, which cause a restart.
+These errors are visible in the scam detector logs.
+Recoverable errors or temporary errors are emitted through a special DEBUG-ERROR finding.
+These DEBUG-ERROR findings can be analyzed through the graphQL API.

 ## Base Bots Utilized By Scam Detector

 | BotID | Name | AlertId | Alert Logic |